 Oman’s cultured and lovely capital is far from the high-rise extravagance of Dubai or Abu Dhabi.
-It’s no less fascinating, it just tends to work to a slightly more graceful scale, gently cares for heritage and is better known for ancient architecture rather than glittering modern monuments.
+It’s no less fascinating, it just tends to work to a slightly more graceful scale, gently cares for heritage and is better known for ancient architecture than glittering modern monuments.
 This is a city of souks, evening strolls along the promenade, cleaner-than-clean streets, gorgeous mosques and large, peaceful parks and gardens, though it can be lively and bustling, too.
 Kids will like the easygoing atmosphere and they’ll never be short of something to see or do.

 Just under two hours south of Muscat, Sharqiya is the entire landscape of Oman encapsulated in one region: beautiful coast, soaring mountains and endless desert sands.
 Historically, this ancient land of ship builders, slave traders and merchants was one of the country’s most prosperous areas and traces of the past are a fascinating counterpoint to the natural magnificence.
-Sharqiya is an unforgettable adventure for older children and could quite easily forge a lifelong passion for Oman.
+Sharqiya is an unforgettable adventure for older children and could easily forge a lifelong passion for Oman.

 Almost as far south as you can go without crossing the Yemen border, Dhofar is a summer-holiday favourite with Omanis.
 The region is world famous for the spectacle of the ‘blooming desert’ during monsoon season, and home to the town of Salalah, one of the most historic and lovely ports in the country.

-Look for four- and five-star international hotels in Salalah and Mirbat and desert camps and beach resorts to the north.
+Look for four- and five-star international hotels in Salalah and Mirbat, and desert camps and beach resorts to the north.

-Oman’s roads have improved dramatically over the past decade, and some of the coastal routes are jaw-droppingly dramatic.
+Oman’s roads have improved dramatically over the past decade, and some of the coastal routes are jaw-droppingly spectacular.
 Hiring a car is easy, inexpensive and the best way to get around.
 Desert tours are best done with local guides.
 Most city centres are safe and well laid out for walking during the day, and taxis work well in the evening.